-3.3.1 The annual opinion provides senior management and the Financial Scrutiny and Audit Committee with an assessment of the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control.

-3.3.2 The opinion is based upon:

-- The summary of the internal audit work carried out; - The follow up of management action taken to ensure implementation of agreed action as at financial year end; - Any reliance placed upon third party assurances; - Any issues that are deemed particularly relevant to the Annual Governance Statement (AGS); - The Annual Review of the Effectiveness of Internal Audit, which includes; the level of compliance with the PSIAS and the results of any quality assurance and improvement programme, the outcomes of the performance indicators and the degree of compliance with CIPFA's Statement on the Role of the Head of Internal Audit. - 3.3.3 In order to achieve the above internal audit operates within the PSIAS and uses a risk based approach to audit planning and to each audit assignment undertaken.
+- 3.3.1 The annual opinion provides Senior Management and the Financial Scrutiny and Audit Committee with an assessment of the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control. - 3.3.2 The opinion is based upon: - The summary of the internal audit work carried out; - The follow up of management action taken to ensure implementation of agreed action as at financial year end; - Any reliance placed upon third party assurances; - Any issues that are deemed particularly relevant to the Annual Governance Statement (AGS); - The Annual Review of the Effectiveness of Internal Audit, which includes; - A statement on conformance with the standards and the results of any quality assurance and improvement programme, - the outcomes of the performance indicators and - the degree of compliance with CIPFA's Statement on the Role of the Head of Internal Audit. - 3.3.3 In order to achieve the above internal audit operates within the standards and uses a risk based approach to audit planning and to each audit assignment undertaken.
 The control environment for each audit area reviewed is assessed for its adequacy and effectiveness of the controls and an assurance rating applied.